Skip to content

 Pattern: Taking too many trades, accepting low-quality setups

-Common approaches: - Some traders use daily/weekly trade limits (e.g., 5 trades per week) - Requiring minimum confluence factors (typically 2+) - Focusing on quality over quantity
+Common approaches: - Some users use daily/weekly trade limits (e.g., 5 trades per week) - Requiring minimum confluence factors (typically 2+) - Focusing on quality over quantity

 Revenge Trading